The Monster Men: Plot summary

-Von Horn absconds with Virginia while Jack goes to confront Maxon, while Budadreen and six crewmen steal a chest they believe holds Maxon's wealth.
+Von Horn absconds with Virginia while Bulan goes to confront Maxon, while Budadreen and six crewmen steal a chest they believe holds Maxon's wealth.
 Muda Saffir's pirates attack the compound and appropriate the chest.
-Jack, reconsidering his rage, defends Maxon and Sing Lee against the pirates.
+Bulan, reconsidering his rage, defends Maxon and Sing Lee against the pirates.
 Virginia rebuff's von Horn's advances and falls in with Budadreen, who takes her captive and sails off in von Horn's yacht.
-Von Horn, since his effort to turn Jack against Maxon has failed, releases the other eleven monsters against them.
-Jack overawes the creatures and gains control of them, but Maxon, apparently regaining his sanity, turns on him and drives him away.
+Von Horn, since his effort to turn Bulan against Maxon has failed, releases the other eleven monsters against them.
+Bulan overawes the creatures and gains control of them, but Maxon, apparently regaining his sanity, turns on him and drives him away.

 The Ithaca is wrecked in a gale, and Budadreen and his men swept overboard; later the drifting hulk is boarded by headhunters.
-Jack and the eleven monsters search for Virginia and find the yacht in the harbor, when it is boarded by Muda Saffir's pirates, the monsters attack them.
+Bulan and the eleven monsters search for Virginia and find the yacht in the harbor, when it is boarded by Muda Saffir's pirates, the monsters attack them.
 Saffir takes Virginia and flees the battle in his prahu; the monsters, capturing another prahu, pursue them.

 Having witnessed these events from hiding, von Horn returns to Maxon, who offers him his fortune and Virginia if he can save her.
-Jack and his monsters overtake and fight the pirates in Borneo, resulting in six monsters and many of the pirates killed, but Saffir, still holding Virginia, escapes up river in his boat.
+Bulan and his monsters overtake and fight the pirates in Borneo, resulting in six monsters and many of the pirates killed, but Saffir, still holding Virginia, escapes up river in his boat.
 The monsters join with Barunda and a crew of captive Dayaks and resume pursuit.
 Meanwhile, Saffir has bungled a rape attempt against Virginia and been shoved overboard by her; his lieutenant Ninaka assumes command.
-He stops at a native village, hides the chest and Virginia, and when Jack arrives conspires with Barunda to have the natives lead him astray.
+He stops at a native village, hides the chest and Virginia, and when Bulan arrives conspires with Barunda to have the natives lead him astray.
 He then recovers his contraband and continues up river; Virginia ultimately escapes by diving off the boat.

 Meanwhile, Von Horn, Maxon and Sing Lee sail to Borneo, encounter the Ithaca, and enlist the Dayaks to take them to Muda Saffir.
 The latter, having survived his dip in the drink, flags them down.
 He and von Horn make a secret deal and continue up river without Maxon, who is stricken with fever.
-Jack's band, lost, encounters an orangutan band after fighting off more Dayaks.
+Bulan's band, lost, encounters an orangutan band after fighting off more Dayaks.
 Finding one of them has captured Virginia, they fight the apes.
 Von Horn, Muda Saffir and a group of native warriors happen on the battle and spirit off the unconscious Virginia; Sing Lee, following, sees all.
 Von Horn's group and Sing Lee go back to Maxon, who is recovering.
 Von Horn presses his suit with Virginia.